 3 min to complete

-A minimum Cluster typically consists of at least 3 nodes.
-Data is replicated across the cluster, depending on the Replication Factor
+A minimum Cluster typically consists of at least three nodes.
+Data is replicated across the Cluster, depending on the Replication Factor.

 A Keyspace is a collection of tables with attributes that define how data is replicated on nodes.
 It defines several options that apply to all the tables it contains, most prominently of which is the replication strategy used by the Keyspace.
-It is generally encouraged to use one Keyspace per application, and thus a Cluster may define only one Keyspace.
+A Cluster can have multiple Keyspaces.

 The process of replicating data across Nodes in a Cluster.

-A configurable setting which dictates how many replicas in a Cluster must acknowledge read or write operations.
+A configurable setting that dictates how many Cluster replicas must acknowledge read or write operations.

 The possibility for unique, per-query, Consistency Level settings.
 These are incremental and override fixed database settings intended to enforce data consistency.
 Such settings may be set directly from a CQL statement when response speed for a given query or operation is more important.

 The total number of replica Nodes across a given Cluster.
 A Replication Factor of 1 means that the data will only exist on a single Node in the Cluster, and this setup will not have any fault tolerance.
 The Replication Factor is set for each Keyspace.
 All replicas share equal priority; there are no primary or master replicas.